talkpython/installing-python/install-python.md

 uv venv --python 3.14
 ```

 This creates a `.venv` folder in your project.
 If Python 3.14 isn't already installed, **uv will automatically download and install it for you**.
+On a fast connection, this can take as little as 2-3 seconds.

 ### Activating the Virtual Environment